sunlightlabs/datajam-chat/CONTRIBUTING.md

 **IMPORTANT:** Watch the output of the rake task, an exception will be raised if your js syntax prevents closure compiler from running properly.

 _Also note that templates are not compiled and therefore template changes do not necessitate a build._

+#### Automatically Building the JS

+You can have git run .pre-commit.sh every time you commit, by running the following:

+    cd .git/hooks && ln -s ../../.pre-commit.sh pre-commit